amiradmehr/COMPSCI-528---Tutorial/README.md

 # COMPSCI-528: Mobile and Ubiquitous Computing

-This is a tutorial for COMPSCI 528 assignments.
+This is a setup tutorial for COMPSCI 528 assignments.

 # ESP-IDF Setup (Ubuntu)